simsim314/LifeAPI/README.md

 General Information
 ===

-LifeAPI provides comfortable functions (API) to manipulate, iterate, evolve, compare and report Life objects.
+LifeAPI provides comfortable functions (API) to manipulate, search, evolve, compare and report Life objects.
 This is mainly done in order to provide fast (using C++) but still comfortable search utility.

 LifeAPI is C++ application (compiles only with c++ compiler, specifically g++ is recommended), that uses mainly the overload functionality of C++.
 It doesn't use classes, and compiling it will not require Make, you only need to #include "LifeAPI.h".
 Many times it's the only #include that you will need, for this sort of applications.
 It works as fast as C.